Measuring the State of Open Science in Transportation Using Large Language Models: Automatic feature extraction

 We use Google Gemini model \texttt{gemini-2.5-flash-lite}~\cite{Gemini2025} via its API for the feature extraction task.
 It was chosen for its large maximum context size (over 1 million tokens) and because it is one of the most capable LLMs as of 2025 at the time of the feature extraction~\cite{cai2025sciassess}.

 To extract the features with LLMs, the contents of the \texttt{XML} files were extracted, processed into a markdown file, and uploaded using the Google Gemini API.
 Multiple prompts were then given to the API to extract features about the code and data in the paper.
 Recent studies, including \cite{son2024multi,gozzi2024comparative}, demonstrate that when state-of-the-art LLMs are tasked with multiple heterogeneous subtasks in a single prompt, their accuracy declines compared to processing each instruction separately.
 As a result, we only extract a few related features in each prompt.
 Results were stored in a \texttt{JSON} file for each prompt, which are then combined.
+The prompt design is essential to the stability and scalability of the measurement framework.
+The prompts were designed to follow the operational definitions in Section~\ref{sec:definition}, to separate heterogeneous decisions into smaller and more consistent subtasks, and to return structured \texttt{JSON} outputs that could be automatically postprocessed.
+This design reduces ambiguity in the extraction task, makes the pipeline easier to audit, and supports repeated application to large corpora.
+Prompts can be found in~\ref{appendix:prompt} as well as repository \url{https://anonymous.4open.science/r/most-pipeline/}.
 The accuracy of extracting the code and data features by LLMs is compared with human annotators in the next section.